dhidas/NSLS2ClusterTutorial/README.md

 Once logged in, select the "Scientific Python (accelerator)" which will give the environment equivalent to "module load accelerator".
 12 hours idle will end your session.

 You can open a terminal in jupyter, but you cannot submit slurm jobs from it.
-You can however "ssh -t ssh.nsls2 ssh pluto" from it and then submit jobs from the submit node.
+You can however ```ssh -t ssh.nsls2 ssh pluto``` from it and then submit jobs from the submit node.

 ## Copying files from other NSLS-II machines
 Use a "JumpHost" with the -J option in scp: